rincyraj/Ansible/README.md

   119  ansible -i inventory all -m 'copy' -a "src=/home/ubuntu/src_file dest=/home/ubuntu/file.txt"

 Ansible Playbooks--> if we want to run multiple commands, go with Ansible playbooks. it is written in yaml file that define a series of tasks to be executed on remote hosts.
 Playbooks allow you to automate configuration management, application deployment, and orchestration of infrastructure using Ansible
+How to run ansible playbooks?
+ansible-playbooks -i inventory nginx_setup.yaml    # -i denotyes inventory path. if inventory is not in currentt path give full path
+Difference bteween ansible and ansible playbooks? ansible is used to run  ansible adhoc commands and ansible-playbook is used to run ansible playbooks